-Tailoring communications for the poor: DKT uses a language and style appropriate for the poor, and then delivers its messages through channels that actually reach them.
-This means, for example, crafting radio and television messages tailored for low-income and high-risk people and identifying creative means for delivering them to low-income people.
+Tailoring communications for the poor: DKT uses a language and style appropriate for the poor, and then delivers its messages through channels that actually reach them, both through branded and generic campaigns.
+This means, for example, crafting radio and television messages tailored for low-income and most at-risk populations and identifying creative means for delivering those messages.
 In Bihar, India and the DRC, DKT uses radio instead of television.
 It deploys midwives on market days in rural areas.
 In the Philippines, it uses outreach vans in poor barrios.

 Research focusing on the poor: To ensure that all of the above is done effectively, DKT conducts research on poor and vulnerable consumers to test for price sensitivity, product availability, reception and comprehension of messages and changes in sexual and reproductive health behavior, among other things.